0vercl0k/kdmp-parser/README.md

 ## Python 3 bindings

-The bindings (contributed by [@masthoon](https://github.com/masthoon)) allow you to: read the context, read physical memory and to do virtual memory translations:
+The bindings allow you to: read the context, read physical memory and to do virtual memory translations:

 ```py
 from kdmp import Dump, FullDump, BMPDump